 This whole act of of fake (or sometimes even real) humility is detrimental to an effective conference ecosystem.
 “I’m terribly sorry that I was boring, thanks for still listening.”
 It provides speakers with an excuse to be boring, an excuse to not explain effectively, as the audience does the apparently “hard work” of paying attention while the speaker is messing up his or her slides.

 Well, you’ll never have to thank me if your talk is hard to follow, because I will not listen.
 It is your duty as a speaker to minimize my effort of understanding.
 If you are effective, you are explaining me in 15 minutes what could possibly take me hours to study by myself.
-In that case, I should—and will—be the one thanking you.
+In that case, I should—

 - Give people who pay attention what they need: a clear insight in your research.